Calls For Change Follow NPR/Frontline Black Lung Investigation

 Disease "may be occurring yet we're ignorant to that.
 How in this day and age can any of us be satisfied with a regulatory structure that operates like that?"
 Watzman asks.

-Declaring a Public Health Emergency
+Declaring a public health emergency

 Wolfe believes the federal agencies that are supposed to protect and help coal miners aren't doing enough quickly enough.
-He advocates the declaration of a Public Health Emergency, and mobilization of teams of x-ray technicians to swarm coal mines with portable lung X-ray vans.
+He advocates the declaration of a public health emergency and mobilization of teams of X-ray technicians to swarm coal mines with portable lung X-ray vans.

 "The house is on fire and nobody's putting it out," Wolfe says.
 "I mean nobody is even telling people there's a fire."

-"If you had 400 cases of E.coli...they would flood the area with their technicians and doctors and nurses checking people's health," Wolfe adds.
+"If you had 400 cases of E. coli ... they would flood the area with their technicians and doctors and nurses checking people's health," Wolfe adds.

-NIOSH doesn't have the authority to declare a Public Health Emergency, says David Weissman, who directs the agency division that studies black lung disease and tests miners.
-Only the Secretary of Health and Human Services can issue that declaration.
+NIOSH doesn't have the authority to declare a public health emergency, says David Weissman, who directs the agency division that studies black lung disease and tests miners.
+Only the secretary of Health and Human Services can issue that declaration.

-Weissman notes that miners with disease can get care at federally-funded black lung clinics, through Medicare or with the assistance of state or federal black lung benefits programs.
+Weissman notes that miners with disease can get care at federally funded black lung clinics, through Medicare or with the assistance of state or federal black lung benefits programs.

-"Since NIOSH is not a healthcare provider for coal miners," Weissman adds, "we cannot comment on potential gaps in healthcare" that might be addressed by an infusion of funds from a Public Health Emergency declaration.
+"Since NIOSH is not a health care provider for coal miners," Weissman adds, "we cannot comment on potential gaps in health care" that might be addressed by an infusion of funds from a public health emergency declaration.

 A device now in mandatory use in coal mines measures, in real time, the amount of coal dust in mine air.
 But it is not capable of measuring silica particles in the air miners breathe.

-Samples from a different device must be sent to an MSHA lab for silica testing and it can take up to three weeks to get results.
+Samples from a different device must be sent to an MSHA lab for silica testing, and it can take up to three weeks to get results.
 Excessive exposures may continue for dozens of shifts in the meantime.

 So NIOSH has developed a new silica monitoring system that can provide results at the end of a miner's shift.